rbiodies/minishell/README.md

 # Minishell
 ### The aim of the project:
+- To write a shell (own bash);
-To write a shell.
-This project is about creating own bash and learning a lot about processes and file descriptors.
-Shell should:
+- To learn a lot about processes and file descriptors.
+### Shell should:
 - Handle ’ (single quote).
 - Handle " (double quote).
 - Implement ;.